-of the design of the street or terrace and the extent of the excavation would negatively impact upon this.
-They may be acceptable if they are sensitively designed and proportioned.

-Landscape and floorscape

-6.39 It is not only an area's buildings but also the spaces between them which are important to the character of an area.
-It is important that the roads and pavements form a neutral backcloth to the building within the conservation area.
+and pavements form a neutral backcloth to the building within the conservation area.

-6.40 Footpaths should be of uniform materials, ideally traditional, which are visually distinguishable from the road surface (which should ideally be black, unless original cobbles or setts exist) and visually subordinate within the townscape providing a coherent character throughout the conservation area.

-6.41 All original granite kerb stones and areas of historic stone paving should be kept if practicable where it forms part of a significant composite scheme.
-Ideally new paving should be rectangular and not square, and if not York stone at least of the same colour.

-6.42 Tactile surfaces are not always appropriate in conservation areas.
+- 6.40 Footpaths should be of uniform materials, ideally traditional, which are visually distinguishable from the road surface (which should ideally be black, unless original cobbles or setts exist) and visually subordinate within the townscape providing a coherent character throughout the conservation area. - 6.41 All original granite kerb stones and areas of historic stone paving should be kept if practicable where it forms part of a significant composite scheme.
+Ideally new paving should be rectangular and not square, and if not york stone at least of the same colour. - 6.42 Tactile surfaces are not always appropriate in conservation areas.
 Where they are absolutely necessary (i.e. at controlled crossings such as zebra and pelican) they need to be of contrasting colour for safety reasons.
-However we will not install them anywhere else.

-6.43 Any highway management schemes should be of sympathetic materials which relate to their surroundings and are properly 'joined' to the surrounding footpaths/roads and take into account where practical English Heritage guidelines for conservation areas.
+However we will not install them anywhere else. - 6.43 Any highway management scheme's should be of sympathetic materials which relate to their surroundings and are properly 'joined' to the surrounding footpaths/roads and take into account where practical English Heritage guidelines for conservation areas.

+Open Spaces

+6.44 There are no public open spaces in the conservation area.
+It derives its character from the hard edges created by the terraced frontages set behind the shallow front garden areas.